QuiqueMartinez/AppLauncher/README.md

 - A working prototype.
 - A reference architecture for **modern WPF applications** built with clean MVVM + DI principles.

-➡ **Easy to replace mock services with real implementations as the project evolves.**
+➡ This project only displays a project structure in WPF and is not functional. **Easy to replace mock services with real implementations as the project evolves.**